Welcome to today's edition of the Rush 24-7 podcast.

 It isn't being reported.

-I I think what's what's likely to happen, snurdly, since you asked, is since it's not look at what's being reported.
+And so I don't know that the low-information people who are suffering, I think what's likely to happen, Snerdley, since you asked, is since it's not, look at what's being reported.

-Whoa, seven million new jobs.
+Whoa, 7 million new jobs.

-If you're a low information person, you're saying, my time is near.
+If you're a low-information person, you're saying, my time is near.

 It hadn't happened for you yet, but your time is coming.

-That's exactly what they're gonna count on.
+That's exactly what they're going to count on.

 The only place in this country, the only geographical area where there is no sign of any economic trouble whatsoever is Washington.